108anup/frcc/README.md

 ## Getting started

 Ensure that you cloned all the submodules.
+After cloning, you can either follow instructions here or refer to `setup.sh`.

 ```bash
 sudo apt update